nobo66/LLRecorder/README.txt

 The name of the saved file is "UserSpecifiedName + _ + Number + .extension".
 UserSpecifiedName can be set in "file name" field in LLRecorder app.
-Number is automatically incremented when start recording. extension is automatically added according to the file format.
+Number is automatically incremented when start recording. extension is automatically added according to the audio format.

 System requirements